A lot or a little?

 Is it any good?

-The brother and sister team who authored the book are in their twenties and are using social networking tools such as Twitter and Facebook to market it.
-But like the Eragon fantasy series, marketed around its teen author, the writing is not very good.
+The brother-and-sister team who authored the book are in their twenties and are using social networking tools such as Twitter and Facebook to market it; unfortunately, the writing is not very good.
 The characters are not very likable or well developed.
 The bargains the "Faust" children made and the gifts they received in return are revealed too slowly.

 Although the Faust teens begin to pay dearly for their deals (as if giving up their soul wasn't enough), we don't get to know them well enough to care.
 They are beautiful, humorless, and soulless, so their ruthlessness is not very surprising, or as sad as it should be.
 For example, Bella has chosen to give up everything in return for physical beauty, but has to pay with breath so bad that no one will come near her.
 She is rotting from the inside out, a pretty shell only (the story hits the reader over the head in case they miss the point).
 This story really should be a satire about the superficial values of our society that drives teens to obsess over perfection, but there's no humor in it.
 You can't have effective satire without humor.

 Families can talk about the classic story this book is so loosely based on.
 What made that story a classic?

 What made each of the main characters strike a bargain with the devil?
 Did they realize she was the devil, or were they innocent in intent?
 Could they have known what they were doing when they were 10 years old?